martinconnarty/Product-Knowledge-Documents/README.md

 # Vendor Details
 Yaml Files describing specific details of vendor software to aid understanding and investigation.
-Essentially standardising a software bill of materials with some extra fields.
-This
+Essentially standardising a software bill of materials with some extra fields that are useful.

 ##
 Currently experimenting with this as an idea, I don't know if this has been done somewhere else.
 I'm hoping this could be used for documenting details of products as well as their dependencies to aid investigations and understanding.